zeh/prando/README.md

 The counterpoint is that it is not trying to be cryptographically strong.

 Prando is created in TypeScript for extra code strength, but can be used both in JavaScript and TypeScript.
+The advantage of using it in TypeScript projects is that you get the benefit of code completion ("intellisense") by default.

 ## Install